About Us

 Hard work, a deep love and respect for nature, and integrity were foundational values instilled in Dan by dedicated parents while growing up in a rambunctious household of nine siblings.
 This influenced everything that he has pursued in his life, including a 30-year career as an environmental scientist with the State of Utah Dept. of Environmental Quality (retired), a business focused on trees (Wasatch Evergreens), and making his family at the heart of everything he does.
 He is most comfortable surrounded by mountains, dirt, trees, and wildlife.
 He can often be found hiking, fishing, and now with his grandchildren, identifying native trees, flora, and fauna.
 He also has a small obsession with classic vehicles which he seems to have passed on to his children.
 Much to the dismay of their spouses.
 A dog by his side has been a constant for Dan since his youth and he is happy to currently enjoy the companionship of Henry, a Griffon Wirehaired Pointer.

-Temma Martin, Board Member
+Denise House, Board Member

 Get in touch